KrishP147/nutrisync/docs/02-database-setup.md

 - meal-photos (bucket with 3 policies)

 **Security Checklist**:
-- ✅ All tables have RLS enabled (except `user_foods`)
+- ✅ All 9 tables have RLS enabled
-- ✅ Each protected table has 4 policies (SELECT, INSERT, UPDATE, DELETE)
+- ✅ Each table has 4 policies (SELECT, INSERT, UPDATE, DELETE)
 - ✅ Storage bucket has upload, view, and delete policies
 - ✅ Email authentication is enabled